MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Set-SPWebApplication.md

 ```

 ### -Url
-Specifies the load-balanced URL for the Web application zone.
+Specifies the load-balanced URL for the web application zone.

 ```yaml
 Type: String